#Govjob

 Understanding Clerical Assistant in one minute (CA)

-(The Application is closed) Application Closing Date: 25/08/2022 Duties Clerical Assistant (CA) is mainly deployed on general and basic clerical duties which may involve multi-tasks relating to one or a combination of the following functional areas: (a) general office support; (b) personnel; (c) finance and accounts; (d) customer service; (e) licensing and registration; (f) statistical duties; (g) information technology support; and (h) other departmental support.
-CA is subject to posting to any government offices in any districts of Hong Kong; is required to use information technology applications in the discharge of duties; and may be required to work irregular hours or shifts and wear uniform at work.
-Salary Master Pay Scale Point 1 (HK$14,080 per month) to Master Pay Scale Point 10 (HK$24,670 per month).
-Entry Requirements Completed Secondary 4 with subjects studied including Mathematics, or equivalent; and Chinese word processing speed of 20 words per minute and English word processing speed of 30 words per minute, and knowledge in the application of common business software; and Attained a level of proficiency in Chinese Language and English Language equivalent to Secondary 4 standard; and A pass result in the Basic Law and National Security Law Test.
-2022 Open Recruitment Exercise Timeline Application Period: Until 25 August 2022 Skills Test: September 2022 to February 2023 (Chinese and English word processing speed test and test on the application of common business software including Microsoft Office Word 2016 and Excel 2016) Selection Interview: October 2022 to May 2023 Earliest Batch of Offer of Appointments: November/December 2022 Notification of Final Results of Selection Interview: Late June 2023 *The information on timeline and selection methods is for reference only.
+The recruitment of Clerical Assistant is open year-round!
+Click here to apply now.
+Duties A Clerical Assistant (CA) is mainly deployed on general and basic clerical duties which may involve multi-tasks relating to one or a combination of the following functional areas: (a) general office support; (b) personnel; (c) finance and accounts; (d) customer service; (e) licensing and registration; (f) statistical duties; (g) information technology support; and (h) other departmental support.
+A CA is subject to posting to any government offices in any districts of Hong Kong; is required to use information technology applications in the discharge of duties; and may be required to work irregular hours or shifts and wear uniform at work.
+Salary and Benefits Salary: Master Pay Scale Point 1 (HK$14,735 per month) to Master Pay Scale Point 10 (HK$25,815 per month).
+Fringe Benefits: Vacation leave; Medical and dental benefits; Housing benefits Entry Requirements Completed Secondary 4 with subjects studied including Mathematics, or equivalent; and Attained a level of proficiency in Chinese Language and English Language equivalent to Secondary 4 standard; and Chinese word processing speed of 15 words per minute and English word processing speed of 20 words per minute, and knowledge in the application of common business software; and A pass result in the Basic Law and National Security Law Test.
 Please visit the website of Civil Service Bureau and Government Vacancies Enquiry webpage for more details.

 This story is only available in Chinese.
 For more information on the subject, please visit the Facebook page of Civil Service Bureau.